rejector7/java_interview/README.md

 java practice for interview.

-Main content and structure are from Book <<Thinking in Java>>
+Main content and structure are from Book
+"Thinking in Java"

-Further with leetcode java implementation.
+With leetcode java implementation.